taobojlen/npm-registry-csv/README.md

 # Running and importing

-To run the script, use `node --max-old-space-size=16384 index.js`.
+To run the script, use `node -r ts-node/register --max-old-space-size=16000 index.ts`.

 To import into Neo4j, make sure that there isn't an existing database already.
 Then, from the `data/` directory, run
 ```